-- > Small Charities represent 81 per cent of the number of Charitable Organization in 2022, but represent only 3 percent of the Total Revenues in the Sector. - ➤ The number of Small Charities over the period 2017 to 2022 has declined by 4 percent.
-This compares to a growth rate of 17 percent for Large Charities during the same period. - ➤ Total Assets of Small Charities in Canada have grown by 45 percent over the same time period but this growth was volatile during the COVID period. - > Total Revenues for Small Charities have remained unchanged over the study period. - > 55 percent of Small Charitable Organizations report less than \$100,000 in Total Revenue. - ➤ The amount Expended on Charitable Activities by Small Charitable Organizations increased by 6 per cent over our five-year study period.
-This compares to 30 percent growth for Large Charities.
+- > Small Charities represent 79 percent of the number of Charitable Organization in 2023, but represent only 3 percent of the Total Revenues in the Sector. - The number of Small Charities over the period 2017 to 2023 is basically unchanged.
+This compares to an annual growth rate of 4.2 percent for Large Charities during the same period.
+We discuss the reasons for this lower rate of growth for Small Charities. - Total Assets of Small Charities in Canada have grown annually by 8 percent over the same time period but this growth was volatile during the COVID period. - > Total Revenues for Small Charities have remained unchanged over the study period. - ▶ 56 percent of Small Charitable Organizations report less than \$100,000 in Total Revenue. - > The amount Expended on Charitable Activities by Small Charitable Organizations increased by 1.7 per cent annually over the study period.
+This compares to 5.6 percent annual growth for Large Charities.

-- > Total Tax Receipted Donations in 2022 showed a reversal of the decline over the previous years.
-Overall, they increased by 17 percent in our study period.
-A material 32 per cent of Small Charities reported no revenue from Tax Receipted Donations. - > Small Charities are distributed on a geographic basis similarly to population and economic activity distribution in Canada. - Total Revenues are similarly spread geographically, with the largest concentration of Small Charities shared equally by Ontario and Quebec, followed by British Columbia, and Alberta.
-Quebec overtook Ontario to have the largest Total Revenues in the sector. - The five largest Categories of Small Charities represents 69 per cent of the total number.
-Noticeable is the lack of representation in the Healthcare sectors by Small Charities. - > This lack of dominance by Healthcare charities results in a more balanced distribution of Total Revenues by Charity Category. - > Small Charitable Organizations also provide more than 50 per cent of aggregate charitable services in three categories of Charities: Alternative Healthcare, National Arts Services, and Arts Education.
+- Total Tax Receipted Donations in 2023 declined over the previous years but showed a 1.7 percent annual growth rate between 2017 and 2023.
+A material 36 percent of Small Charities reported no revenue from Tax Receipted Donations, an increase from 32 percent in 2022. - > Small Charities are distributed on a geographic basis similarly to population and economic activity distribution in Canada. - Total Revenues are similarly spread geographically, with the largest concentration of Small Charities shared equally by Ontario and Quebec, followed by British Columbia, and Alberta.
+Quebec remained the region with the largest Total Revenues in the sector. - > The five largest Categories of Small Charities represents 70 per cent of the total number.
+Noticeable is the lack of representation in the Healthcare sectors by Small Charities. - This lack of dominance by Healthcare charities results in a more balanced distribution of Total Revenues by Charity Category. - Small Charitable Organizations also provide more than 50 per cent of aggregate charitable services in two categories of Charities: Alternative Healthcare and Agriculture.

-Purchase your copy of this insightful, detailed Report today! \$150 for a single issue copy
+Purchase your copy of this insightful, detailed Report today! \$150 for a single issue copy PURCHASE HERE

-PURCHASE HERE